Partnering for success

 - Participate in advisory boards for College leadership

-The benefits for a participating executive are multi-faceted, tangible and long lasting.
+The benefits for a participating executive or entrepreneur are multi-faceted, tangible and long lasting.
 Participants are associated with a nationally-ranked business school, are provided shared office space on campus and have the opportunity to make a positive impact on the students and faculty.